 The Croatian took her first medal at the National Championship in 2019.
-She believed she could run 1:20 half marathon, which not everyone agreed with.
-Ana finished inside her target in 1:19:22.
+She believed she could run a 1:20 half marathon, which not everyone agreed with.
+Ana finished inside her target with 1:19:22.

 “Since then I have won a few medals from Nationals (half marathon, marathon, 10K, 10,000m, 3000 indoor)” she told Great Vegan Athletes “but there are two special races for me.
 Both races took place on demanding routes and even in this case I was ready to show my best in 2021.”

 The races came after Ana changed her training in 2019, then was affected by injury and the COVID restrictions.

 “During Christmas 2020, my coach suggested to me to try to run a marathon, just to see where I am.
 I accepted the challenge and during the indoor season (4 weeks of competitions) I started doing some sessions for marathon preparation.

 “During those few training sessions I started to be motivated for the half marathon and I tried to find an opportunity to race.”